yellowmessenger/documentation/docs/platform_concepts/growth/faqs-user.md

 ---

 <details>
-<summary> How are sessions(session duration) calculated? </summary>
+<summary> How are sessions calculated? </summary>
 <div>
 A session can be a user session (when there’s user interaction with the bot) or bot session (when there’s a bot message but not necessarily any user message).
-Session duration is the average time for which the user has conversed with the bot.
-A session can be of 24 hours.
+A session window is of 24 hours.
 A user can have any number of interactions with the bot within this 24 hours window from the start of a session and it will be considered a single session.
 A new session starts after 24 hours.

 </div>
 </details>